 1) Marinade the chicken:

-Prepare the marinade and pour over the chicken and refrigerate for 2 hours and up to 12 hours.
+Prepare the marinade, pour it over the chicken, and refrigerate for 2 hours and up to 12 hours.
 You can use a glass baking dish or a plastic bag to marinade the chicken in.

 If you use a plastic bag to marinade in, place it on a dish in case there are any leaks.
 Save yourself the hassle of having to clean a mess.

 Butterfly or cut pockets in the chicken for the stuffing.

 Place the chicken breast on a cutting board with the thickest part of the breast pointing away from you.
 Put your hand flat on the chicken breast and using a sharp knife cut the side of the chicken breast horizontally, starting at about 1” from the thickest end and moving toward the thin end.
 Stop cutting before you cut the breast completely in half.